idansc/discriminative_class_tokens/README.md

 # Discriminative Class Tokens for Text-to-Image Diffusion Models (ICCV'2023)

-This repository contains the code related to our paper *Discriminative Class Tokens for Text-to-Image Diffusion models*.
-A browser friendly project page is available at [https://vesteinn.github.io/disco/](https://vesteinn.github.io/disco/).

 > Idan Schwartz\*<sup>1</sup>, Vésteinn Snæbjarnarson\*<sup>2</sup>, Hila Chefer<sup>1</sup>, Ryan Cotterell<sup>3</sup>, Serge Belongie<sup>2</sup>, Lior Wolf<sup>1</sup>, Sagie Benaim<sup>2</sup>
 > <sup>1</sup>Tel Aviv University, <sup>2</sup>University of Copenhagen, <sup>3</sup>ETH Zürich
 > \* Denotes equal contribution
 >
 > Recent advances in text-to-image diffusion models have enabled the generation of diverse and high-quality images.
 However, generated images often fall short of depicting subtle details and are susceptible to errors due to ambiguity in the input text.
 One way of alleviating these issues is to train diffusion models on class-labeled datasets.
 This comes with a downside, doing so limits their expressive power: (i) supervised datasets are generally small compared to large-scale scraped text-image datasets on which text-to-image models are trained, and so the quality and diversity of generated images are severely affected, or (ii) the input is a hard-coded label, as opposed to free-form text, which limits the control over the generated images.
 In this work, we propose a non-invasive fine-tuning technique that capitalizes on the expressive potential of free-form text while achieving high accuracy through discriminative signals from a pretrained classifier, which guides the generation.
 This is done by iteratively modifying the embedding of a single input token of a text-to-image diffusion model, using the classifier, by steering generated images toward a given target class.
 Our method is fast compared to prior fine-tuning methods and does not require a collection of in-class images or retraining of a noise-tolerant classifier.
 We evaluate our method extensively, showing that the generated images are: (i) more accurate and of higher quality than standard diffusion models, (ii) can be used to augment training data in a low-resource setting, and (iii) reveal information about the data used to train the guiding classifier.
 <a href="https://arxiv.org/abs/2303.17155"><img src="https://img.shields.io/badge/arXiv-2303.17155-b31b1b.svg" height=22.5></a>

 <p align="center">
 <img src="https://github.com/idansc/discriminative_class_tokens/blob/main/docs/teaser.jpg" width="800px"/>